Beeswax vs. Bondo: The Ultimate Guide to Filling Slate Gaps in Your Pool Table

 Bondo, a polyester putty commonly used in automotive repair, has gained popularity for its durability.

-1. Durability: Once hardened, Bondo withstands temperature changes and heavy use without shifting.
+• Durability: Once hardened, Bondo withstands temperature changes and heavy use without shifting, making it particularly beneficial for high-traffic game rooms or commercial tables.

-2. Permanent Solution: Ideal for tables that are set up long-term and won't be moved frequently.
+• Permanent Solution: Ideal for tables that are set up long-term and won't be moved frequently, as it reduces the need for ongoing maintenance and ensures lasting stability.

-1. Complex Application: Requires skill to apply correctly; mistakes can be hard to fix.
+• Complex Application: Requires skill to apply correctly, such as properly mixing the hardener and filler, ensuring even application, and smoothing the surface before it hardens; mistakes can be hard to fix.

 Expert Insight: